dwerkjem/SecureShellMaster/readme.md

 ## Usage

-inteded to be used with a linux system with ssh installed
+intended to be used with a linux system with ssh installed

 ## Contributing